Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-The suburb of Aberglasslyn had a median income among taxpayers of $60,472 and an average income of $76,272 in the financial year 2023, according to latest ATO data aggregated by AreaSearch.
-This compares with figures for Rest of NSW of $52,390 and $65,215 respectively.
-By September 2025, based on Wage Price Index growth of 8.86%, median income is estimated at approximately $65,830 and average income at $83,030.
-As per the 2021 Census, incomes in Aberglasslyn cluster around the 69th percentile nationally.
-Income analysis shows that 39.6% of residents earn between $1,500 and $2,999 weekly (2,762 residents), consistent with broader metropolitan trends where 29.9% fall into this category.
-High housing costs consume 16.0% of income, but strong earnings place disposable income at the 75th percentile nationally.
+The suburb of Aberglasslyn has an income level above the national average, according to AreaSearch's aggregation of ATO data for the financial year 2023.
+The median income among taxpayers in Aberglasslyn is $60,472, with an average income of $76,272.
+This compares to figures for Rest of NSW of $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $65,830 (median) and $83,030 (average).
+According to the 2021 Census, household, family and personal incomes in Aberglasslyn are at the 69th percentile nationally.
+Income analysis shows that the largest segment comprises 39.6% of residents earning between $1,500 and $2,999 weekly (2,763 residents), which is consistent with broader trends across the metropolitan region showing 29.9% in the same category.
+High housing costs consume 16.0% of income, but strong earnings place disposable income at the 75th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income